DHDcc/MyHyprland/README.md

 > [!NOTE]
-> I use a 27" monitor, so you will probaly need to resize my configs.
+> I use a 27" monitor, so you will probaly need to resize some of my configs.

 ## Software I Use